FreeApophis/TrueCrypt/Release/Readme.txt

 ============

 - Any of the following operating systems:
-  Windows Vista, Windows Windows XP, Windows 2000, Windows Server 2003
+  Windows Vista, Windows XP, Windows 2000, Windows Server 2003

 - Free disk space: approximately 2 MB (this does not apply if you run TrueCrypt in 'traveller' mode).